-From our merchant and network relationships, we derive revenue from the difference between the price charged to a customer for a transaction and the price paid to the merchant or network for the same transaction.
+From our merchant and network relationships, we derive revenue mostly from the difference between the price charged to a customer for a transaction and the price paid to the merchant or network for the same transaction.
 As illustrated in the table below, the price paid to a merchant or network may be calculated as (i) the merchant's wholesale cost of fuel plus a markup; (ii) the transaction purchase price less a percentage discount; or (iii) the transaction purchase price less a fixed fee per unit.
-The difference between the price we pay to a merchant and the merchant's wholesale cost for the underlying products and services is considered a "merchant commission" and is recognized as an expense.
-Approximately 44.5% and 47.4% of our revenue during 2011 and 2010, respectively, was derived from our merchant and network relationships.
+The difference between the price we pay to a merchant and the merchant's wholesale cost for the underlying products and services is considered a "merchant commission"

+and is recognized as an expense.
+We also derive revenue from our merchant and network relationships through a variety of program, transaction and fixed fees.
+Approximately 53.1% and 48.6% of our revenue during 2012 and 2011 was derived from our merchant and network relationships.